Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene2.md

     "We know you're watching.
     We've been waiting for someone who would understand.

+    Our UBC Seekers have discovered truths
+    in the ancient code.
+The framework holds secrets its creators may have forgotten.

     The market activity isn't an attack.
     It's an invitation.